jannHds/HotelSystem/README.md

 A desktop-based booking management system developed using **Java**, **Java Swing**, and **MySQL**.
 The system allows customers and staff to manage bookings, update personal information, and interact with hotel services through a graphical user interface.

 ## Overview
-This project was developed as part of an Object-Oriented Programming course to demonstrate the application of core OOP concepts such as **inheritance, polymorphism, encapsulation, and modular design**.
+This project was developed as part of the course **Object-Oriented Programming II (CSC236)**.
+The goal of the project is to demonstrate the practical implementation of **Object-Oriented Programming (OOP)** concepts such as inheritance, polymorphism, encapsulation, and modular design within a real-world booking management system.

-The system supports booking creation, cancellation, user management, and dynamic price calculation based on booking type and additional services.
+The system allows users to create and manage bookings, update personal information, and calculate booking prices dynamically based on booking type and selected services.

 ## Features
 - Customer and staff login system